cfengine/documentation/enterprise-cfengine-guide/high-availability.markdown

 # Overview #

 Although CFEngine is a distributed system, with decisions made by autonomous agents running on each node, the hub can be viewed as a single point of failure.
-In order to be able to play both roles hub is responsible for which are policy serving and report collection High Availability feature was introduced in 3.6.2 release.
+In order to be able to play both roles that hub is responsible for - policy serving and report collection - High Availability feature was introduced in 3.6.2.
-Essentailly it is based on well known and broadly used cluster resource management tools - [corosync](http://corosync.github.io/corosync/) and [pacemaker](http://clusterlabs.org/) as well as PostgreSQL streaming replication feature.
+Essentially it is based on well known and broadly used cluster resource management tools - [corosync](http://corosync.github.io/corosync/) and [pacemaker](http://clusterlabs.org/) as well as PostgreSQL streaming replication feature.

 # Design #

 CFEngine High Availability is based on redundancy of all components, most importantly the PostgreSQL database.
 Active-passive PostgreSQL database configuration is the essential part of High Availability feature.
-As PostgreSQL supports different replication methods and active-passive configuration schemes it doesn't provide out-of-the-box database failover-failback mechanism.
-To support later one well known cluster resources management solution based on Linux-HA project has been selected.
+As PostgreSQL supports different replication methods and active-passive configuration schemes, it doesn't provide out-of-the-box database failover-failback mechanism.
+To support the latter one well known cluster resources management solution based on Linux-HA project has been selected.

 Overview of CFEngine High Availability is shown in the diagram below.